rdeits/iris-distro/Readme.md

 Python Implementation
 ---------------------

-A (very) new and experimental Python implementation of the base algorithm is also provided in `python/irispy`.
+An experimental Python implementation of the base algorithm is also provided in `python/irispy`.
 You can see a demonstration of its operation in irispy_exploration.ipynb (an IPython notebook), which can also be viewed online through [nbviewer](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/rdeits/iris-distro/master/python/irispy_exploration.ipynb)

 Python Requirements
 -------------------